-- 1. Correspondence address: - INCLUDE YOUR STUDENT ID NUMBER WITH YOUR INQUIRY ATTN: Lincoln Memorial University, Finance Office 6965 Cumberland Gap Pkwy., Box 2003 Harrogate, TN 37752-2003 (423)869-6282, 1-800-325-0900, ext.
-6282 - Statements for students on the payment plan are provided for verification of payment and historical purposes only.
-The account balance will not reflect your total balance since tuition is charged only as you register for classes. - 4.
-The student must be current with payments to receive grades or be eligible for registration.
-A student must have a zero balance to receive a transcript or be eligible for commencement. - 5.
-Current credit/refund schedules apply to any student withdrawing from the University or ceasing to attend classes.
+1. Correspondence address:

+2. INCLUDE YOUR STUDENT ID NUMBER WITH

+YOUR INQUIRY ATTN:

+Lincoln Memorial University, Finance Office

+6965 Cumberland Gap Pkwy., Box 2003

+Harrogate, TN 37752-2003

+(423)869-6282, 1-800-325-0900, ext.
+6282

+3. Statements for students on the payment plan are provided

+for verification of payment and historical purposes only.

+The account balance will not reflect your total balance

+since tuition is charged only as you register for classes.

+4. Students must be current with all payments to receive

+grades or be eligible for registration.
+A student must have

+a zero balance to receive a transcript or be eligible for commencement.

+- 5. Current credit/refund schedules apply to any student withdrawing from the University or ceasing to attend classes.
 You may lose a portion or all of your tuition payment if dropping a class or withdrawing.
 If you choose to withdraw please submit a Withdrawal Form to the Registrar's Office as soon as possible, complete the withdrawal process and meet the deadlines. - 6.
-Students selecting a Stafford loan should contact the Financial Aid Office for further information at finaid@Imunet.edu.
-Remember, your program MAY REQUIRE YOU TO APPLY SEPARATELY for the summer term if additional funds are needed and are not already listed on the LMU award letter.
-Please be sure to complete all necessary steps for your Stafford loan including completing entrance counseling, and signing a Master Promissory Note at www.studentloans.gov.
-Your loan funds will not come in until all these steps are completed. - A 1098-T tax form will be forwarded with tuition costs only indicated for the terms attended during the calendar year.
+Students accepting a Federal Direct Loan or Grad Plus Loan should contact the Financial Aid Office for additional information.
+Remember, your program MAY REQUIRE YOU TO APPLY SEPARATELY for the summer term.
+Please look at MyLMU to see if summer aid has been awarded.
+Please be sure to complete all necessary steps for your loans including completing Federal Entrance Counseling, and signing a Master Promissory Note at www.studentloans.gov.
+Your loan funds will not disburse until all steps are complete. - 7.
+A 1098-T tax form will be issued with tuition costs for the terms attended during the calendar year.
 Contact your tax advisor regarding tax deductions.